noahgift/cloud-data-analysis-at-scale/topics/effective-async-technical-discussions.md

 Fortunately there is an easy solution.
 Jupyter notebooks that have a portable runtime are the ones that are actually reproducible.
 Portable runtimes include [docker](https://www.docker.com/) and [colab](https://colab.research.google.com/).
 Docker format files can specify exactly what the runtime should be like, including the packages that need to be installed.

-One example of a hosted runtime can be found in this project:  https://github.com/noahgift/container-revolution-devops-microservices.
+One example of a hosted runtime can be found in this project:  [Container Microservices project](https://github.com/noahgift/container-revolution-devops-microservices).

 For a user to recreate the code and run it locally they can do the following: